ToniLMM/Robotica_Servicios/README.md

 Once a tag is detected, we estimate the robot’s position and orientation using PnP (Perspective-n-Point).
 This algorithm calculates the 3D pose of an object from known 3D points and their corresponding 2D projections in the image.

+<pre><code class="language-python">
+success, rvec, tvec = cv2.solvePnP(
+    tag_points_3d,
+    image_points,
+    camera_matrix,
+    dist_coeffs,
+    flags=cv2.SOLVEPNP_IPPE_SQUARE
+)
+</code></pre>

+- rvec is the rotation vector describing the tag’s orientation relative to the camera.
+- tvec is the translation vector describing the tag’s position relative to the camera.

+### Transformations and rotations

+To convert the tag’s pose into the robot’s pose in the world frame, we perform a series of matrix transformations:

+Camera --> Marker: Apply the rotation and translation obtained from PnP.

+Marker --> World: Incorporate the tag’s known world position and orientation.

+World --> Robot: Apply the camera-to-robot transformation to get the robot’s position and yaw in world coordinates.

+<pre><code class="language-python">
+world2robot = world2marker @ marker2camera @ camera2robot_matrix
+</code></pre>

+Rotation matrices are used to adjust the axes correctly:

+- X-axis rotation: Corrects the orientation along the horizontal axis.
+- Z-axis rotation: Aligns the camera frame with the world frame.

+<pre><code class="language-python">
+def create_rotation_matrix_x(): ... # -90º (-pi/2)
+def create_rotation_matrix_z(): ... # -90º (-pi/2)
+</code></pre>

+Finally, we extract the (x, y, yaw) coordinates from the transformation matrix, giving the robot’s estimated pose.

 ### Navigation